 2. Have faith in your body: Our bodies are designed to naturally cleanse.
 The liver is our main detoxification organ and getting it in working order will ensure you’re healthier every day.
 Giving your body the right environment to heal itself is the first step to a cleaner you.

-3. Use commonsense: “Diet, exercise, good sleep, stress management and attitudes,” all play a part in our health.
+3. Use common sense: “Diet, exercise, good sleep, stress management and attitudes,” all play a part in our health.
 You can’t change one aspect of your life and expect the other problems to disappear.
 Work on a balance to impart positive change overall.

-4. Know the signs of toxicity: What’s ‘normal’ to your body may actually be a major sign of unease.
+4. Know the signs of toxicity: What’s “normal” to your body may actually be a major sign of unease.
 Symptoms like fatigue, headache, digestive problems and swollen joints all point to some form of toxicity.

 5. Beware of SNACCs: Sugar, nicotine, alcohol, caffeine and chemicals are the most common habits we need to break.
 Getting to the root (emotionally and mentally) of why we rely on some, or all, of these substances sets the path to helping us nix them for good.

 6. Have a plan: For some, detoxing is used for a quick jolt of energy during a time of sluggishness.
 But for many, it’s about ridding themselves of addiction.
-If you’re detoxing of nicotine, alcohol or recreational drugs ensure you’ve got a diet plan and support system in place.
+If you’re detoxing from nicotine, alcohol or recreational drugs ensure you’ve got a diet plan and support system in place.
 You wouldn’t go on a road trip without a map, so don’t expect to succeed in detox without a strategy.

 7. Consider different forms of toxicity: With cellphones, TVs and microwaves, plus exposure to radiation via medical testing and airport trips, our daily electrical interaction is steadily growing.
 Family and friends can also be toxic.
 We need to consider external elements when it comes to cleansing as well.